 Dairy Free Hot Chocolate

-Dairy Free Hot Chocolate is so easy to make at home from scratch.
-Just sweet enough with a little zing of spice, this vegan hot chocolate recipe is comforting and delicious.
+Creamy, dreamy Dairy Free Hot Chocolate is a comforting classic that is easy to make at home.
+This recipe is just sweet enough with a little zing of spice and is easily customized, based on your dietary needs and tastebuds.
 Makes 2 servings.

 Love a cozy dairy free recipe to enjoy during the wintertime?
-Don’t miss Vegan Potato Leek Soup, Hazelnut and Pecan Baked Oatmeal and Salted Caramel Cookies (Caramel Thumbprint Cookies).
+Don’t miss Vegan Potato Leek Soup, Baked Oatmeal and Salted Caramel Cookies (Caramel Thumbprint Cookies).

 Why I love this recipe: